things to do in birmingham

 🌆 Do you like Peaky Blinders?
 Then this offer is for you!

-The tour gives you an opportunity to learn about the history of gangs in Birmingham and other cultural and historical interesting facts about this city.
-Moreover, a distant cousin of the real-life Birmingham Gang will show you around the city and teach you the ropes of being a Peaky Blinder.
+The tour gives you an opportunity to learn about the history of gangs in Birmingham and other cultural and historical facts about this city.
+Plus, a distant cousin of the real-life Birmingham Gang will show you around the city and teach you the ropes of being a Peaky Blinder.
 Don’t miss such a unique opportunity!

 1. The Custard Factory & Street Art Scene